bitrise-io/devcenter/_articles/en/team-management/teams-plan-faq.md

 1. Log in to Bitrise.
 2. Go to [your profile page](https://app.bitrise.io/me/profile#/).
 3. Scroll down to **Workspaces**.
-4. Click **Create a new Workspace**.
+4. Click **Start FREE TRIAL**.

 Follow the instructions to set up your first Workspace - once you're done, your trial will start.

 ## If I sign up for a trial, when will it end?